-The amount of water vapor in the air varies from trace amounts to about 4 percent of all atmospheric gases, depending on a variety of factors.
-The percentage of water vapor—or humidity—determines how you feel when you are outside, as well as the health of the animals and plants around you.
-It also determines the formation of clouds and the probability of a weather event, such as a thunderstorm or crippling winter blizzard.
+The amount of water vapor in the air varies from trace amounts to about four percent of all atmospheric gases, depending on a variety of factors.
+The percentage of water vapor present in the air, also known as humidity, determines how you feel when you are outside, as well as the health of the animals and plants around you.
+In fact, some plants and animals only live in regions with high humidity, and some only live in areas with very low humidity.
+Humidity also determines the formation of clouds and the probability of a weather event, such as a thunderstorm or crippling winter blizzard.

 Absolute and Relative Humidity

 The most common measure of the amount of moisture in the air at a given time on a given day is the relative humidity.
 This measure differs from absolute humidity, which is simply the ratio of water vapor to dry air in a given volume.
 Absolute humidity is independent of temperature.

 Relative humidity is expressed as a percentage – it's equal to the amount of moisture present relative to the maximum amount of moisture the air can hold at its current temperature.
 When the relative humidity is 100 percent, the air is saturated, and moisture either condenses as dew or falls out of the air as precipitation.